 Rock.
 Click this tab to place the various types of rock in the city's landscape.
-Ordinary rock, silver-ore bearing rock, copper-ore bearing rock, orichalc-ore bearing rock and cliff rock are placed just like any other terrain.
+Ordinary rock, silver-ore bearing rock, copper-ore bearing rock and cliff rock are placed just like any other terrain.
 Select a brush size, then click the type of rock you want to place.
 Click and drag your mouse over the area in the landscape where you'd like the rock.
-Remember that the player cannot build on rock, nor can immigrants, emigrants and other people walk over it.
+Remember, the player cannot build on rock, nor can immigrants, emigrants and other people walk over it.

-Black marble and white marble quarries are placed a little differently than other types of rock.
+Quarries are placed a little differently than other types of rock.
 When you select Quarry, a large green grid appears.
 This is the minimum size that a quarry can be.
 Place the grid over the area of the landscape where you'd like to place the quarry, and click to put the quarry in place.
 To enlarge the quarry, move the large grid adjacent to the quarry you just placed and click again.

 When you place a quarry, it appears as it will look when the quarry site has been dug up.
-When the player enters the city, however, it will appear as its usual, flat whitish-gray self or dark-gray self.
+When the player enters the city, however, it will appear as its usual, flat whitish-gray self.

-To erase a quarry site, first make sure you have the appropriate 'Quarry' button selected.
+To erase a quarry site, first make sure you have 'Quarry' selected.
 When the green grid appears, place it over the quarry you'd like to erase.
 Hold down the CTRL key and click.
 The quarry disappears.

-Don't forget to set the city resources if you want the player to be able to harvest black marble, white marble, orichalc and bronze.
+Don't forget to set the city resources if you want the player to be able to harvest marble and bronze.
 For the player to mine silver, make sure that Mints are enabled in the Buildings Allowed panel.

 Scrub.
 Scrub adds variety to the landscape.
 People can walk over it, and players can build upon it.
-To place some scrub, begin by clicking the 'Scrub' tab.
+To place some scrub, begin by clicking the 'Scrub' tab